 - a.
-Understand the powerful role of a Youth Development Professional - b.
-Identify the factors that influence teen feelings of empowerment - c.
-Learn how to use SMART goals to improve their potential to empower youth
+Describe the role of a Youth Development Professional. - b.
+Identify factors influencing teen feelings of empowerment. - c.
+Determine how to use SMART goals to improve empowerment potential.

 Introduction to the Active-Participatory Approach

 OST professionals can develop and/or enhance their skills to better identify youth needs and encourage motivation and engagement.
 The Active-Participatory Approach to youth work was designed to address these goals.
 This youth-centered approach is the foundation for the Youth Work Methods Series.